Wedgwood, Seattle: Business

 Mr. and Mrs. Nick Jacklin opened the first store in what is now Wedgwood in 1922, before either electricity or city water reached the neighborhood.
 The building still survives as the garage of a house in the 7500 block of 35th Avenue NE.
 That same block was later (1949–1974) home of McGillivray's Variety and Gift Store, whose range of wares ranged from penny candy, children's clothing and hundreds of different children's birthday cards to "fine collector dolls… in a better selection than… even… the downtown Frederick & Nelson's" and "sequins in every color manufactured".

 Half a mile (0.7 km) north, McVicar's Hardware Store (1946–1986)—in the space in the 8500 block of 35th Avenue NE opened shortly after World War II.
 The shortage of consumer goods right after the war meant that some of their early stock was manufactured on-site from war surplus.
 Adapting their business to whatever people in the neighborhood wanted to buy, as Wedgwood residents began putting in lawns and gardens, McVicar's sold them the requisite supplies; they sold specialty foods and rented out skis; they were also, for a decade, the only hardware store in the state licensed to sell beer and wine.
 They ran do-it-yourself clinics on everything from tools to gourmet cooking; in 1954, they were mentioned in a Time magazine article on the do-it-yourself trend.

-Today, there is a shopping district along 35th Avenue NE, with concentrations of stores at NE 75th Street and NE 85th Street, including a supermarket at each of these corners; a lesser concentration near NE 95th Street includes the Fiddler's Inn bar, a live music venue, one of relatively few this far from the center of the city.
-Near that intersection, a gas station, veterinary office and east-coast style Hunan Chinese restaurant and bar reside.
-The Wedgwood Broiler is a quintessential '50s American style neighborhood restaurant and bar.
-And while 35th NE doesn't rise to the level of having "street life", it does have a good smattering of businesses, including numerous banks, a U.S. Post Office, coffee shops, restaurants, several popular bars, a dry cleaner, the Seattle Audubon Society, miscellaneous medical offices, and a variety of retail stores, mostly independent.
+Today, there is a shopping district along 35th Avenue NE, with concentrations of stores at NE 75th Street and NE 85th Street.
+A small QFC store at the Wedgwood Center near 85th Street closed in 2021 and is planned to be redeveloped into a mixed-use retail and residential building.
+The center also has the Wedgwood Broiler, a 1950s American style neighborhood restaurant and bar.

+The neighborhood's post office is located midway between the main commercial centers on 35th Avenue.
 On NE 68th Street, just south of what the city unofficially defines to be Wedgwood proper, is the Seattle Public Library Northeast Branch, the largest neighborhood branch and the second-busiest public library, second only to the Seattle Central Library.
-At NE 70th Street is the Grateful Bread Cafe, a bakery-coffeehouse that sometimes hosts live music and community events; and Seattle-based Top Pot Doughnuts.
+The offices and retail store of Birds Connect Seattle (formerly the Seattle Audubon Society) is located in Wedgwood.